batguy-sobek/wombat_SG_analysis/README.md

 # Wombat trifecta
-Genome-resolved metagenomics of faecal samples from all three wombat species.
+Genome-resolved metagenomics of faecal samples from all three wombat species. rmd files are adapted from the EHI standard workflow.

 To render the bookdown document, run these lines of code: